An ultimate guide on how to use Reddit for marketers

 How to post on Reddit?

-Reddit supports almost every type of content: users can share text posts, links, images (including multiple images), videos, GIFs.
-Some posts seem to go viral out of the blue, it depends on the content quality and sometimes on being at the right place and right time.
+Reddit supports almost every type of content: users can share text posts, links, images (including multiple images), videos, and GIFs.
+Some posts seem to go viral out of the blue; it depends on the content quality and sometimes on being at the right place and right time.

 Here are some tips to create positive karma-producing posts on Reddit so you have a chance of getting attention, upvotes, and traffic.